epics-containers/epics-containers.github.io/main/_sources/user/tutorials/create_ioc.rst.txt

     - Generating startup scripts and EPICS databases at container runtime from *IOC yaml* files.
     - Fetching and compiling support modules at build time.
-    - Other build time utilities such as creating and compiling IOC source and extracting runtime assets for the runtime container target.
+    - Other build time utilities such as extracting runtime assets for the runtime container target.

 :ec: provides developer support *outside* of the container such as: